-The new protocol begins when travelers first enter the TSA area where they will now scan their own boarding passes at security checkpoints instead of handing them over to TSA employees to examine.
+Travelers will notice a difference in the experience almost immediately when they step into the airport.
+Now, when travelers first enter the TSA area, they are required to scan their own boarding passes at security checkpoints instead of handing them over to TSA employees to examine.

-When loading your items onto security trays, take care to put personal belongings like your phone, keys, wallet or belt inside your bag and not directly on the tray.
+Any meals or snacks taken through security should be removed from luggage and placed in a clear plastic bag in a separate tray.
+When loading your items onto security trays, take care to put personal belongings like your phone, keys, wallet, or belt inside your bag and not directly on the tray.
 This small measure will decrease the possibility of cross-contamination.